lemichello/TO-DO-Task-Manager/README.md

 ## Characteristics of Logbook page:
 Tasks will appear in Logbook page when User will check them in any remaining pages mentioned above.
 Users can bring back tasks from this page to another, according to its date value by unchecking it.

+## Characteristics of Shared Project page:
+You can create shared projects.
+In shared projects you and your team can add and complete tasks.
+To invite members you need to know their logins and after accepting the invitation they will join to your project.
+Also, you can create project, but not invite any users to it.

 ### Another:
 There's also a possibility to add tags to tasks.
-You can search your tasks by tags, separating them with spaces.
+You can search your tasks by tags, separating them by spaces.

 That's all.
 Thanks for reading.